paulsengroup/hictk/docs/installation_src.rst

 If one or more tests fail, try the following troubleshooting steps before reaching out for help.

 #.
-Make sure you are running :code:`ctest` from the root of the source tree (:code:`/tmp/hictk` if you are following the instructions).
+Ensure you are running :code:`ctest` from the root of the source tree (:code:`/tmp/hictk` if you are following the instructions).
 #.
-Make sure you are passing the correct build folder to :code:`--test-dir`.
-Pass the absolute path if necessary (i.e. :code:`--test-dir=/tmp/hictk/build/` if you are following the instructions).
+Ensure you are passing the correct build folder to :code:`--test-dir`.
+Pass the absolute path if necessary (i.e., :code:`--test-dir=/tmp/hictk/build/` if you are following the instructions).
 #.
 Re-run :code:`ctest` with :code:`-j1`.
-This can be necessary on machines with very little memory (e.g. less than 2GB).
+This can be necessary on machines with very little memory (e.g., less than 2GB).
 #.
 Before running :code:`ctest`, create a temporary folder where your user has read-write permissions and where there are at least 100-200MB of space available.
    Then set variable :code:`TMPDIR` to that folder and re-run `ctest`.
 #.
 Checksum the test dataset located under :code:`test/data/` by running :code:`sha256sum -c checksums.sha256`.